GoNZooo/vscode-environment-injector/README.md

 Get your current environment in an info box to inspect it.
 Copy the text from the notification and paste it somewhere to see a non-truncated version.

-## Release Notes

-### 0.0.1

-First release, experimental.

-### 0.0.2

-Upgraded some dev deps; `tslint`/`eslint` had some security issues.

-### 0.0.3

-I somehow broke everything.
-Now runs fine again.

-### 0.0.4

-Updated that the injection of environment files to use a proper file dialog.

-### 0.0.7

-Removed `dotenv` as dependency and made environment file parsing more robust, allowing for badly formatted files with optional leading export statements.